Is it even possible to eat while suffering from hyperemesis gravidarum?

 Hyperemesis gravidarum and morning sickness are not the same.

-A woman suffering from HG is unable to care for herself and will require much help and attention during her pregnancy.
+A woman suffering from HG is unable to care for herself and will require help and attention during her pregnancy, she may even be admitted to the hospital for intravenous fluids or tube feeding.
 And while there are a lot of home remedies and even pharmaceuticals available for nausea and vomiting – the only real cure for HG is giving birth.

 For more information and resources visit the Hyperemesis Education & Research Foundation at www.helpHER.org